thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ##### And what a feeling it was.

 The apartment is 75 square meters and is located on the top floor of a building on top of a hill.
-We can basically see all of southern Stockholm from here.
+We can basically see all of southern Stockholm from here!
 While the idea of being in debt isn't really super cool, it's totally worth it.
 This is a place I will own for quite a while. &lt;3